Education about STEM-SE Relationships

 Introduction

 As discussed above, it seems very important to teach students several cases of apparent personal, social & environmental harms that appear to result from influences of pro-capitalist dispositifs on fields of S&T/STEM and much else.
 The brief descriptions of such harms below are meant to give educators some ideas in this regard.
-At the same time, some debate may be necessary regarding concerns about overly-emphasizing human destructiveness – like that depicted in the video at right/below.
+Most apparent harms are controversial and perhaps exaggerated – like that depicted in the video at right/below.
+Some general indicators, like at WorldOMeter, may help.

 Climate Emergency